David Cowles

 Yellow matter custard, dripping from a dead dog's eye, crabalocker fishwife, pornographic priestess, boy, you've been a naughty girl, you let your knickers down.

 Of all the controversial themes embedded in Walrus, it was this verse that got the song banned by the BBC.
-In Puritanical London, the only thing more compulsory than male privilege was female propriety: ‘Keep your knickers on, girlie (sic)’.
+In Puritanical London the only thing more compulsory than male privilege was female propriety: ‘Keep your knickers on, girlie (sic)’.

 Here the chorus repeats, once again clawing us back from the edge of a semantic abyss; and then…

 Sitting in an English garden, waiting for the sun.
-If the sun don't come, you get a tan from standing in the English rain.
+If the sun don't come you get a tan from standing in the English rain.

 “Waiting for the sun” is the lot of every English man and woman…and of every Christian.
 Intentionally or not, Jesus left the early Church with an expectation of Apocalypse Soon, i.e., the Second Coming of Christ.
+It hasn’t happened…yet!
+(Although current events do give rise to speculation that it may be closer than we think.)

 The Beatles anticipated the Rolling Stones by 2 years: “You can’t always get what you want, but if you try sometimes, you just might find…you get what you need.”

-I am the egg man (now good sir) They are the egg men (a poor man, made tame to fortune's blows) I am the walrus (good pity).
+They are the egg men (a poor man, made tame to fortune's blows)

 Expert, texpert choking smokers, don't you think the joker laughs at you.
 See how they smile like pigs in a sty, see how they snide, I'm crying.